f0e/blur/README.md

 If your footage contains duplicate frames then occasionally blurred frames will look out of place, making the video seem unsmooth at points.
 The 'deduplicate' option will automatically fill in duplicated frames with interpolated frames to prevent this from happening.

+When interpolation is on it does both jobs in one pass: every frame it generates comes from the two nearest frames that were really captured, rather than from frames that were themselves generated to patch a gap.

 ### Masks

 Interpolation has no idea that a HUD isn't part of the scene, so it warps static overlays - crosshairs, killfeeds, timers - along with the world behind them.
 A mask marks those regions so they keep their original pixels instead.
 It applies to deduplication as well, since filling in a dropped frame means interpolating one, and that warps an overlay the same way.